Introduction to Jambo | Yext Hitchhikers Platform

 Jambo vs. the Theme

-Unlike you, it doesn’t know anything about the Yext Answers Search UI SDK or that it even exists.
+Unlike you, it doesn’t know anything about the Yext Search UI SDK or that it even exists.
 Jambo’s sole purpose is to build the website quickly, efficiently and easily.
 Like other website generators, it doesn’t rely on any magical server-side code that determines what the frontend will render - all of the display code lives entirely in the website’s templates.
-The backend servers exist only to provide data to the page (in our case, Answers from the Answers system).
+The backend servers exist only to provide data to the page (in our case, search from the search system).

 What does this mean to you (especially if the above statements go over your head)?
 You have one consolidated place to update the code, improved page loading performance and better scalability!

-So, we’re saying Jambo is dumb and it knows nothing about the Answers Search UI SDK or Answers API.
+So, we’re saying Jambo is dumb and it knows nothing about the Search UI SDK or Search API.
 How is that even possible?!

 That is where the Theme comes in.